MS047/CellTypeClassifier/README.md

 XtraDataManager is a free software implemented in Python 3.5, and can be found on GitHub at https://github.com/MS047/XtraDataManager.
 A tutorial can be found at the address

-Tutorial used to upload on pip: http://peterdowns.com/posts/first-time-with-pypi.html
+Tutorial used to upload a python library from a Github repository on pip: http://peterdowns.com/posts/first-time-with-pypi.html